-Mexico is a unique country.
-Going back to its early indigenous people and Mayan inhabitants, through to the Spanish conquest and the current day, the Central American country is a melting pot of cultures.
-Of course, all this makes for a beautifully diverse and interesting place to visit…
+Going back to its early indigenous people and Mayan inhabitants, through to the Spanish conquest and the current day, the Central American country of Mexico is a melting pot of cultures, creating a beautifully diverse and interesting place to visit…

 Glorious beaches at Riviera Maya…